 So, what is the connection with the API?
-If you look at the use-cases above, you might ask yourself – are there any mobile applications which are currently covering these use-cases?
-Of course there are.
+If you look at the use-cases above, you might ask yourself – are there any mobile applications that are currently covering these use-cases?
+Of course, there are.
 Are there any APIs that do that?
-Most probably they exists.
+Most probably they exist.
 Then what is the problem?

 Problem 2: the APIs for many use-cases exist but it is not very easy to find them or to search for them from a device or a machine.